Guide to Uptime Monitoring

 2. Multiple Verification: When a potential downtime is detected, the system:

-• Performs multiple verification checks with increasing timeouts
+• Performs multiple verification checks across different regions

 • Only sends notifications once downtime is confirmed